-- A. A test hole or test well determination and applications for requested under Rule 5 are not contested cases. - B. Any test well, test hole authority or dewatering well authority granted is for limited duration and carries with it no rights to produce groundwater in quantities more than needed to dewater or to conduct the test in accordance with the terms contained in the authority granted pursuant to the application. - C. Should an applicant disagree with the decisions of the Executive Manager contained in the authority to drill a test hole or drill and complete a test well, or for Authority under Rule 5, the applicant may request a review of the executive manager's determinations contained in the authority by submitting a written request to the Executive Manager within ten (10) days following the date of the letter or other authority granting permission to install a test hole, a test well, or a Rule 5 well.
-Any letter submitted to the Executive Manager under this provision must identify the test hole, test well or Rule 5 well that is the subject of the request by reference to a date or description such as an application number, and also state with specificity the particular provisions in the authority issued to which the applicant objects and give a reason for the objection. - D. If an Applicant makes an objection to any Permit terms and requests a Board review to the Executive Manager's decision to issue authority for a test hole, test well or a Rule 5 well is received, the Executive Manager shall schedule the applicant's objection for consideration by the Board of the District at the next possible Board meeting for which an agenda has not yet been prepared or posted. - E. At the Board meeting considering the objection, the Board may affirm the Executive Manager's authority, reject the protest by the Applicant, or modify the Executive Manager's determination. - F. Should the Applicant still desire to contest the final determination granting authority for a test hole or test well or registration, or Rule 5 authorization any additional protests shall be in accord with the provisions in Rule 31 governing appeals of Board decisions. - G. Failure of an applicant to file a protest within the 10 day period allowed after the date of the authority granted for a test hole or test well or Rule 5 well establishes that the applicant accepts the terms and conditions expressed in the Executive Manager's determination and grant of authority.
+- A. Applications for test holes or test wells and applications for permits under Rule 5 are not contested cases. - B. Any test well permit, test hole authority or dewatering well authority granted is for limited duration and carries with it no rights to produce groundwater in quantities more than needed to dewater or to conduct the test in accordance with the terms contained in the authority or permit. - C. Should an applicant disagree with a decision of the Executive Manager contained in the authority to drill a test hole or the permit to drill and complete a test well, or for a permit under Rule 5, the applicant may request a review by the Board of the Executive Manager's decision by submitting a written request to the Executive Manager within ten (10) days following the date of the letter, authority or permit.
+Any letter submitted to the Executive Manager under this provision must identify the test hole, test well or Rule 5 well that is the subject of the request by reference to a date or description such as an application number, and also state with specificity the particular provisions in the authority or permit to which the applicant objects and give a reason for the objection. - D. If a request for Board review of the Executive Manager's decision is received, the Executive Manager shall schedule the review for consideration by the Board at the next possible Board meeting for which an agenda has not yet been prepared or posted. - E. At the Board meeting considering the objection, the Board may affirm the Executive Manager's decision, reject the Applicant's request, or modify the Executive Manager's decision. - F. Should the Applicant still desire to contest the Board's decision on the authority or permit, the applicant may proceed in accord with the provisions in Rule 31 governing appeals of Board decisions. - G. Failure of an applicant to file a request for review within the 10 day period after the date of the authority or permit establishes that the applicant accepts the terms and conditions expressed in the Executive Manager's decision.